Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 ## Sync-async tests

 The Test Framework provides the ability to write tests using async client methods and automatically run them using sync overloads.
 This means that you don't need to duplicate tests to cover calling both the sync and async overloads of service client methods.
 To write sync-async client tests, inherit from `ClientTestBase` class and use the `InstrumentClient` method to wrap your client into a proxy class.
-This proxy class will automatically forward async calls to their sync overloads for the sync version of the test. `ClientTestBase` defines two TestFixtures - one for sync tests and one for async tests.
+In addition to running the async tests as written, this proxy class will automatically create sync versions of the tests by forward async calls to their sync overloads.

 ``` C#
 public class ConfigurationLiveTests: ClientTestBase